Maria Weenix

-Maria Weenix (1697–1774), was an 18th-century painter from the Northern Netherlands.
+Maria Weenix (1697–1774) was an 18th-century painter from the Dutch Republic.

 Biography

 According to the RKD she was the daughter of Jan Weenix, who taught her to paint.

 She is known in the literature as "Juffrouw Weeniks" and was admired in her own time for flower still lifes.
 She accompanied her father to the court of Johann Wilhelm, Elector Palatine where she came into contact with the works of the flower painters Rachel Ruysch, Adriana Spilberg, and Jacoba Maria van Nickelen.